Anna Helmke

 Abstract

-This paper challenges the conventional wisdom that exchange-traded funds (ETFs) are more liquid than open-end mutual funds.
+This paper challenges the conventional wisdom that exchange-traded funds (ETFs) provide strictly better short-term payoffs than open-end mutual funds.
 I build a model and establish that same-index ETFs and mutual funds provide liquidity at different horizons.
-Investors facing higher (lower) liquidity risk and thus shorter (longer) investment horizons prefer mutual funds (ETFs).
-Since they can be redeemed at NAV, mutual funds holding illiquid assets provide higher short-term liquidity, but the resulting payoff complementarities make them underperform ETFs in the long run.
-ETFs, however, are subject to mispricing and illiquidity in the short term due to arbitrageurs’ balance-sheet constraints.
+Investors facing higher (lower) liquidity needs and thus shorter (longer) investment horizons prefer mutual funds (ETFs).
+Since they can be redeemed at NAV, mutual funds holding illiquid assets provide higher payoffs when investors must redeem at short notice, but the resulting payoff complementarities make them underperform ETFs in the long run.
+ETFs, however, are subject to mispricing and illiquidity in the short term, especially in periods of market stress, due to arbitrageurs’ balance-sheet constraints.
 In equilibrium, both funds coexist when investors face heterogeneous liquidity needs.
-The model generates novel, testable predictions concerning the competition and future trajectory of index ETFs and mutual funds.
+While mutual funds are susceptible to run risks, ETFs exhibit reverse run incentives.
+ETFs are predicted to dominate mutual funds in less liquid market segments when investors' short-term liquidity insurance needs are low.
+Swing pricing can help mutual funds maintain a larger equilibrium size in competition with ETFs.
+Hybrid multi-fund structures benefit mutual fund share classes at the cost of ETF investors.

 Work in progress